codedx/srm-k8s/docs/DeploymentGuide.md

 # TLS Pre-work

-The Software Risk Manager deployment includes optional support for TLS connections between non-Scan Farm components using Istio or Kubernetes Certificate Signing Requests (CSR).
+The Software Risk Manager deployment includes optional support for TLS connections between components using Istio, or between non-Scan Farm components using cert-manager.
+You can use cert-manager's [support for Kubernetes Certificate Signing Requests (CSR)](https://cert-manager.io/docs/usage/kube-csr) or [Certificate resources](https://cert-manager.io/docs/usage/certificate).

+>Note: Using Istio Ambient Mode is the recommended approach for establishing TLS connections between SRM components.

-## Istio
+## Istio Ambient Mode

 You can use [Istio Service Mesh Ambient Mode](https://istio.io/latest/docs/ambient/) to enable mTLS between Software Risk Manager components.
-Do not enable Software Risk Manager network policies when using Istio service mesh.
+Do not enable Software Risk Manager network policies when using Istio Ambient because the current policies do not include the [required network policy configuration for Istio Ambient](https://istio.io/latest/docs/ambient/usage/networkpolicy/).

 Use helm to deploy Istio by following the [Istio Ambient installation instructions](https://istio.io/latest/docs/ambient/install/helm-installation/).

-Add Software Risk Manager components to the mesh using the namespace label `istio.io/dataplane-mode=ambient`.
-For example, if you plan to use the `srm` namespace, run the following command to enable ambient mode for SRM components:
+When you run the Helm Prep Wizard, select Istio Ambient on the Configure TLS screen.
+The Helm Prep Script will generate a command similar to the following that will add the `istio.io/dataplane-mode=ambient` namespace label to your SRM namespace.

 ```
 kubectl label namespace srm istio.io/dataplane-mode=ambient